vturovets/openwebui-srs-starter/README.md

 ### Rebuilding the fixture

-Use the helper CLI whenever the CSV changes:
+Use the helper CLI whenever the CSV changes to regenerate the file referenced by `POPULARITY_DATA_PATH`:

 ```bash
 make popularity-stats